RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: RiteWeight Algorithm

 \item Define a new weight for each trajectory segment $i$ based on the current weights and the stationary solution $\boldsymbol{\pi}$ from Step 5.
 For each segment $i$ starting from cluster $I$, the new weight is given as:

-where $w_i$ is the previous weight of the $i^{th}$ trajectory segment, $\wtnew_i$ is the new weight, $\pi_I$ is the current iteration's estimate of the stationary probability for the cluster $I$, and $w_I = \sum_{i_1 \in I} w_i$. \item Repeat steps 3-6 until a user-defined convergence criterion and average the weights over the final iterations. \end{enumerate}
+where $w_i$ is the previous weight of the $i^{th}$ trajectory segment, $\wtnew_i$ is the new weight, $\pi_I$ is the current iteration's estimate of the stationary probability for the cluster $I$, and $w_I = \sum_{i_1 \in I} w_i$.
+Also see the more general update rule in eq.~\eqref{e:alglr}, which introduces an additional learning rate parameter. \item Repeat steps 3-6 until a user-defined convergence criterion and average the weights over the final iterations. \end{enumerate}

 Several points are noteworthy.
 In step 2, there are two approaches for assigning the initial weights to trajectory segments.
 One option is to assign uniform weights to all segments, which serves as an uninformative prior.
 Alternatively, if there is prior knowledge regarding the stationary distribution of the system, this information can be used to assign the initial weights in a more informed manner.
 Random clusters are defined in step 3, and a new clustering is introduced at every iteration.
-In step 6, the weight of each trajectory in cluster $I$ is updated to be the currently estimated stationary probability $\pi_I$ multiplied by a fraction $w_i/w_I$, where $w_i$ is the previous estimate for the trajectory segment and $w_I$ is the previous estimate for the cluster.
+In step 6, the weight of each trajectory in cluster $I$ is multiplied by a fraction $\pi_I/w_I$, where $\pi_I$ is the currently estimated stationary probability and $w_I$ is the previous estimate for the cluster.

-Last, we define convergence in the numerical experiments by running RiteWeight for $10^4$--$10^6$ iterations, until the weights or mean first passage time estimate exhibits small, steady fluctuations.
+Last, we define convergence in the numerical experiments by running RiteWeight until the weights or mean first passage time estimate exhibits small, steady fluctuations (typically $10^4$--$10^6$ iterations).
 Then, we average the weights over the final 1,000 or 10,000 iterations to further reduce noise.
 See supplementary Figs.~\ref{fig:synmd-converge-kl}, \ref{fig:RiteWeight_Eq_Conv}, and \ref{fig:MFPT_Conv} for examples of RiteWeight convergence analysis.